 The general component of the allowance for loan losses is based on historical loss experience adjusted for qualitative factors stratified by the following loan segments: residential real estate (conventional and home equity loans and lines of credit), commercial real estate, construction, commercial and consumer.
 Management uses a rolling average of historical losses based on a time frame appropriate to capture relevant loss data for each loan segment.
-In 2020, to capture the elevated risks brought on by the pandemic, the portfolio was further stratified with higher general reserve factors applied to loans that were granted a payment modification and to loans to borrowers operating in designated higher risk industries.
-In 2021, the analysis reverted to pre-pandemic practices.
+There were no changes in the Company's polices or methodology pertaining to the general component of the allowance for loan losses during 2022.